Women’s Health

 - Prescription for contraception, if requested

-When Should I Get a Pap Smear?
+When To Get a Pap Smear:

 - Cervical cancer screening (Pap smear) should begin at age 21.